bitaculous/animatify/README.md

 License
 -------

-“Animatify” is released under the MIT License, see “LICENSE”.
+Animatify is released under the MIT License.